elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 Note that there are extra `,` and `:` characters, but this enables us to remove the `end` keyword and move our entire function definition to a single line.

-Here's our `add/2` function as a single line (you can run `mix test` again to verify that it still works):
+Here's our `add/2` function as a single line.
+You can update our example in the `lib/temporary.ex` file and then run `mix test` again to verify that it still works.

 ```elixir
 def add(x, y), do: x + y